X Close

 Efficiency

 We can now review speaker efficiency by including radiation resistance, frequency, wave-length and fundamental resonance.
-Efficiency of a speaker is frequency dependant as shown in the below pic.
+The efficiency of a speaker is frequency dependant, as shown in the below pic.
 Efficiency specifications of speakers can be misleading, but this is not intentional.
 This also reflects the reason that musical instruments are not specified with efficiency.
 Simply too complicated.

 Speaker efficiency

-At the higher frequencies the speaker Impedance also rises, and can give a misleading efficiency reading.
-At higher frequencies (depending on the cone diameter) the directivity of the speaker increases to a beam, making it appear that the speaker is increasing in efficiency.
+At the higher frequencies the speaker impedance (Z) also rises and can give a misleading efficiency reading.
+At higher frequencies (depending on the cone diameter), the directivity of the speaker increases to a beam, making it appear that the speaker is increasing in efficiency.

 Speaker tonal colour